 *Kuh, G. D. and Schneider, C. G. (2008).
 High-impact educational practices: What they are, who has access to them, and why they matter.
 Washington, DC: Association of American Colleges and Universities.

-The AAC and U also defines the terms “inquiry” and critical “analysis” in its VALUES Rubrics as follows:
+The AAC and U also define the terms “inquiry” and critical “analysis” in its VALUES Rubrics as follows:

-Inquiry is a systematic process of exploring issues, objects or works through the collection and analysis of evidence that results in informed conclusions or judgments.
+The inquiry is a systematic process of exploring issues, objects, or works through the collection and analysis of evidence that results in informed conclusions or judgments.
 Analysis is the process of breaking complex topics or issues into parts to gain a better understanding of them.”

 - Topic selection: identifies a creative, focused, and manageable topic that addresses potentially significant yet previously less-explored aspects of the topic.

 - Existing knowledge, research, and/or views: synthesizes in-depth information from relevant sources representing various points of view/approaches.

 - Design process: all elements of the methodology or theoretical framework are skillfully developed.
 Appropriate methodology or theoretical frameworks may be synthesized from across disciplines or from relevant subdisciplines.

 - Analysis: organizes and synthesizes evidence to reveal insightful patterns, differences, or similarities related to focus.